Caregivers

 Enhanced Home Caregiving Grant (HCG)

-The care recipient must be a Singaporean or a PR (with a parent, child or spouse who is a Singaporean), and permanently require help with at least 3 of the 6 Activities of Daily Living+.
+The care recipient must be a Singaporean or a PR (with a parent, child or spouse who is a Singaporean), and permanently require some assistance with at least 3 of the 6 Activities of Daily Living+.

 Households with per capita income of up to $4,800 (previously $3,600) can qualify.